arduino-libraries/ArduinoBLE/docs/api.md

 ### `BLEDescriptor()`

-Create a new BLE descriptor.
+Create a new Bluetooth® Low Energy descriptor.

 #### Syntax